 Last edited 20 January 2014

+Standard for Low-Rate Wireless Networks

-Amendment: The higher data rate extension of the clause 20.
-SUN FSK PHY and clauses associated with SUN FSK in IEEE Std 802.15.4™-2015
+Amendment defining higher data rate extension to IEEE 802.15.4 SUN FSK PHY

 IEEE 802 criteria for standards development (CSD)

 The CSD documents an agreement between the WG and the Sponsor that provides a description of the project and the Sponsor's requirements more detailed than required in the PAR.
 The CSD consists of the Project process requirements, and the 5C requirements.